Renfrew Ramble (69km)

 Pucker St. ends at Whelan Rd.
 Here, the loop heads right, staying on pavement for approximately 2km, before turning left onto English Rd. and continuing on dirt for 10km before reaching Highway 132.
 Here, the route turns left, before making a quick right 500m later and beginning an extended climb up Toms Rd, followed by a steep descent to Sammon Rd.
 Both Toms and Sammon Roads are the route’s highlights, consisting of a combined 13 kilometers of single lane tree-lined gravel and unmaintained, with several punchy ascents and flowing descents.

 Sammond Rd. eventually turns into Lynch Rd. as the route transitions from gravel to pavement shortly after Samally Lake.
-Here, the loop continues along several quiet paved country roads, eventually crossing the Bonnechere River before making a right onto the Algonquin Trail.
-As of September 2020, this section of the ATV trail is still in rough condition.
-As such, those with skinnier tires are advised to continue to Ontario Highway 60.
-Here, make a right and proceed to McBride Rd., at which point the ATV trail changes from rocks to crushed stone.
+Here, the loop continues along several quiet paved country roads, eventually crossing the Bonnechere River before making a right onto the Algonquin Trail, a lovely stretch of smooth rail trail.

 As the route continues south-east towards Renfrew, riders have the choice of continuing on the rail trail and completing the loop, or heading back to the start via downtown Renfrew, the latter allowing for the option of stopping at one of several local restaurants or pubs for a post-ride bite.